panter/panter-rails-deploy/README.md

   bundle exec cap install
   ```

-- You can replace the contents of `Capfile` with one of these lines:
+- Load the gem in your `Capfile` with one of these lines:

   For a standard Rails project with asset compilation: